 The Museum’s café is a comfortable meetingpoint for visitors and regulars – equipped with a large number of international newspapers and magazines.
-Enjoy the atmosphere, a good cappucino or kosher wine, bagels with lox and cream cheese or the café’s specialty: the Jewish wedding cake, following the recipe included in the yiddish love letter from Hohenems from 1675, which visitors find in the permanent exhibition.
+Enjoy the atmosphere, a good cappucino or wine, bagels with lox and cream cheese or the café’s specialty: the Jewish wedding cake, following the recipe included in the yiddish love letter from Hohenems from 1675, which visitors find in the permanent exhibition.

 The walls of the room are decorated with statues of the Hohenems Reading Society which was founded in 1813 and was revived in 2004.